-On this day, the Sharks and Panthers were born, Captain Cam made more history and the Maroons were in seven heaven.
+On this day, the Sharks and Panthers were born, Captain Cam made more history and The King made his Test debut.

 A 10-man England side scores an epic 14-6 victory over Australia at the Sydney Cricket Ground in a Test which was dubbed “Rorke’s Drift”.
 Rorke’s Drift in South Africa was the scene of one of England’s greatest against-all-odds military victories in 1879.

 The general committee of the NSWRL votes to include two new teams - Cronulla-Sutherland Sharks and the Penrith Panthers - in the 1967 premiership.

 Wally Lewis makes his Test debut in Australia's 43-3 defeat of France at the Sydney Cricket Ground.
 Lewis went on to play 34 times for Australia, winning 29 of them, and scoring 11 tries.

 Manly land the sought-after signature of former Parramatta star Jamie Lyon.
 Lyon signs a $2 million, four-year deal.

 NSW avoid a State of Origin clean sweep with a hard-fought 18-4 victory over Queensland.
 But the Maroons produce one of the grittiest performances in Origin history after losing wingers Brent Tate and Greg Inglis to early injuries.
 Lock Dallas Johnson is knocked out in the first tackle of the game and misses the rest of the first half.
 He returns for the second.